OKTAYMERCAN/CORAL-VXGI/README.md

 Custom block groups live in `shaders/block.properties`; menu text lives in `shaders/lang/`.
 The validation tools ship in the separate **`-dev`** download — the normal release zip contains only `shaders/` and `LICENSE.txt`.

 ## 📜 Changelog

-See `CHANGELOG.md` for the full history.
-In short, the current version is **4.50**, and the largest changes since the 2.1 base are:

 * **Ray traced reflections, emissive blocks, volumetric clouds and sharpening** all arrived in 4.19–4.20.
 * **Light leaks closed** (4.21–4.24) — light no longer escapes through slabs, carpets, dirt paths or stairs.